entr0-pi/pki-certificates/docs/TEST_PLAN.md

 - [ ] CRL Distribution Cards - Responsive Layout: resize to tablet width and verify cards display in 2 columns.
 - [ ] CRL Distribution Cards - Responsive Layout: resize to full width and verify cards display in 3 columns.

-## Automated Test Coverage (Already Verified by pytest)
+## Automated Test Coverage (Verify Per Run)

-These aspects are already tested by the automated test suite and do not need manual verification:
+These areas have automated tests in the repository, but you should still review the actual `pytest` result for skips or environment-specific gaps before relying on them:

 - [ ] Certificate Metadata Extraction: subject fields and extensions parsed from PEM correctly.
 - [ ] Database Consistency: `issuer_cert_id` chain integrity, serial number uniqueness, cert UUID uniqueness.